sidharthsajith/Llama-Hindi-Tokeniser/README.md

 ### How does a Tokenizer work?
 A tokenizer typically works by applying a set of rules to the input text.

-### BPE Tokenizer
-BPE (Byte Pair Encoding) is a type of tokenizer that is particularly well-suited for languages with complex scripts, such as Hindi.

 ### How did you build this Llama Hindi Tokenizer?
 We built this Llama Hindi Tokenizer by combining the AI4Bharat corpus with the Llama 2 32k Tokenizer.